 Key styles of ice dancing

-- Compulsory ice dance routines — As their name suggests, compulsory dance routines are those that follow a set pattern of steps and directions.
+Compulsory ice dance routines — As their name suggests, compulsory dance routines are those that follow a set pattern of steps and directions.
 These dances generally cover half a circuit or a full circuit of the ice rink, with dancers skating in time to standard pieces of music, many of them classical in style.
+This is what the first half of the Short Dance covers.

 What to expect from your first ice dancing class